Climate/biome: Arid; coastal sandy desert and savannah with seasonal rivers

 Ashar also traded eagerly, with anybody who wasn’t directly involved with the war—the nomads of the Grasslands, burrowing kobold scouts, exploratory wu-kan ships, even drifting Rogue Islanders.
 And out beyond the desert, they watched the war burn on.

 When the new power of Brandeis suddenly put an end to the war, Ashar found its time to blossom.
 The Ashari emerged into the newly-forged peace with an array of exotic goods the empires had never known; new fruits and spices, richly crafted fabrics and dyes, domesticated beasts, and fascinating games and gadgets.
 Today, its wealth is vast and its reach long, and its former oppressors regularly find themselves confounded by masterful trade deals.

 Ashar maintains peaceful—if not always friendly—relations with all Almish nations.
 Even the Aurites, who dogmatically regard abilen as soulless sub-humans, understand that they rely on goods which ultimately come from Ashar.

 Sharing a strong cultural taboo against warfare, the abilen prefer to flex their muscle in the form of treaties and tariffs—an arena where their mercantile might makes them the enduring favourite.

 Ashar also owns the satellite state of Nasirah, a smaller settlement in the Northern Grasslands which represents the onetime ambition to create an Ashari empire.
-The plan was long since abandoned, as alliances proved much more sustainable than colonisation.
+The plan was long since abandoned, as opponents of expansionism won out in their government.
 However, Nasirah itself has stayed under Ashari control, if only because its goods represent considerable convenience for the nomadic Grasslands tribes.

 Persons of Note